5 Things to Consider Before Moving to Full-Color Digital Printing

 Is Digital Color the Right Choice for your Business?

-Whether you’ve just recently considered digital printing solutions, are actively gathering information, or close to pulling the trigger, these five essential insights will show you the impact that color can have when used in your transactional customer documents and in your overall business communications.
+Whether you’ve just recently considered digital printing solutions, are actively gathering information, or are close to pulling the trigger, these five essential insights will show you the impact that color can have when used in your transactional customer documents and your overall business communications.

 #1: Why is Document Design Important?

-Thanks to marketers’ vigorous pursuit of personalization, today’s consumers expect high-production-value from any form of communication they receive–from websites and direct mail to email and account statements.
+Thanks to marketers’ vigorous pursuit of personalization, today’s consumers expect high-production value from any form of communication they receive–from websites and direct mail to email and account statements.
 Marketers call this the expectation of ‘relevance.’

 This makes relevant document design a kind of ‘behind-the-scenes’ strategy.
-Companies can utilize this new technology to support a number of business initiatives.
+Companies can utilize this new technology to support several business initiatives.
 This includes brand building, cross-selling, and customer education.
 Design best practices can even improve cash flow by helping to stimulate faster, more reliable payments.
 Techniques employed these days include simplifying navigation and layout and using color to highlight messages.
 You can also highlight account balance, and payment date or amount due.